The idea of Grasse is so entirely romantic.

 They have various blending workshops but the only one you can do without booking in advance is Le Bar des Fragrances.

-You have the opportunity to sample a small selection of basic notes from fruit and floral to earthy and spicy.
+You have the opportunity to sample a small selection of basic notes, ranging from fruit and floral to earthy and spicy.
 From those, you choose six different notes, three of which will form top notes while the other three forms the base notes.
 A final blend is then created by the perfumer based on your preferences.

 This is €30 and you get 30ml of the finished product as Eau de Parfum.